GoodAI/GTN/README.md

 MNIST Teacher/Learner was implemented using [PyTorch](https://pytorch.org/) and [higher](https://github.com/facebookresearch/higher)
 with aim to confirm and further investigate curriculum generation properties of GTN

-### Notes:
- * Weight Normalization and gradient checkpointing were not implemented as not being necessary - learning showed almost no variance and model fit into 11GB of GPU memory
- * BatchNorm and Kaiming initialization were necessary for stable learning

 ## GTN overview
 GTN is composed of two networks (both uses CNN + linear layers):
  * teacher - takes random vectors as input and produces MNIST-like images